Kairos: In classical rhetoric

 In rhetoric, kairos is "a passing instant when an opening appears which must be driven through with force if success is to be achieved."
 Kairos, then, means that one must find the best situation, taking timing into consideration, to act.

 Kairos was central to the Sophists, who stressed the rhetor's ability to adapt to and take advantage of changing and contingent circumstances.
 In Panathenaicus, Isocrates writes that educated people are those "who manage well the circumstances which they encounter day by day, and who possess a judgment which is accurate in meeting occasions as they arise and rarely misses the expedient course of action."

 Kairos is also very important in Aristotle's scheme of rhetoric.
 Kairos is, for Aristotle, the time and space context in which the proof will be delivered.
 Kairos stands alongside other contextual elements of rhetoric: The Audience, which is the psychological and emotional makeup of those who will receive the proof; and To Prepon, which is the style with which the orator clothes the proof.

-In Ancient Greece, kairos was utilized by both of the two main schools of thought in the field of rhetoric, focusing specifically on how kairos applies to speeches.
+In Ancient Greece, kairos was utilized by the two main schools of thought in the field of rhetoric, focusing specifically on how kairos applies to speeches.
 The competing schools were those of the Sophists and their opposition, led by philosophers such as Aristotle and Plato.
 Sophism approached rhetoric as an art form.
 Members of the school would travel around Greece teaching citizens about the art of rhetoric and successful discourse.
 In his article "Toward a Sophistic Definition of Rhetoric", John Poulakos defines rhetoric from a Sophistic perspective as follows: "Rhetoric is the art which seeks to capture in opportune moments that which is appropriate and attempts to suggest that which is possible."
 Aristotle and Plato, on the other hand, viewed Sophistic rhetoric as a tool used to manipulate others, and criticized those who taught it.